Installation of WSL

 While professing a Network Operating Systems course, I had the opportunity to introduce the students to the new Windows Linux Subsystem (WSL).
 Above is a nice little video tutorial I did on how to get it up and running with little to no effort.
 I would like to expand on it and give a little history as to why this feature is so cool.

-My home is a diverse ecosystems of technologies, a plethora of wireless protocols, and infinity diverse.
+My home is a diverse ecosystems of technologies, a plethora of wireless protocols, and infinitely diverse.
 As each component in the network differs in purpose, trying to take a one operating system to rule them all approach seemed senseless.

 To maintain sanity, I needed some sort of structure, albeit loose.

 - Desktops and Laptops that are workstations will run Windows 10

 - Desktops and Laptops that are servers will be assumed headless and run the latest Ubuntu Server

 - If a Desktop or Laptop needs to function in both a server/workstation role, it will run the latest version of Ubuntu Desktop

 - Raspberry Pis will run whatever the most recent version of Raspbian they can support

 - ESP8266/ESP32s will run ESPHome unless they absolutely focus around a component that is not yet supported

 Hardware support mostly, Program support sure, GUI and feature set, 100%.
 Without getting into the Linux vs Windows debate, I treat my operating systems like they are tools to a job, and if the tool does not fit, I do not spend 90% of my time modifying it, I just grab another.
 I will concede that this is all personal opinion, but speaking for myself, Windows on the Desktop, Linux on the Server.
 I will also conceded to special use cases.
 One such use case is Kimmy, our Karaoke box.
 Kimmy needs to be able to take in, filter, and spit out audio from multiple USB microphones with unnoticeable latency, something I found impossible in anything above Windows 7.